SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/EMail_Agent/v1EMailAgent_GetFolderList.md

 String is separated in sections by the paragraph character.
 First section contains the folder delimeter char.
 Next is folder name.
 Additional sections may be unread and total items.

 ## Online Restricted: ## The EMail agent is not available in Online by default.
-Access must be requested specifically when app is registered.
+Access must be requested specifically when app is registered

 ## Query String Parameters